bloodbee/website/content/projects/2019-01-31-algolia-extended.md

 * Duplicate partially an environment to a new one.
 * Full or partially clean an environment.

-Algolia Extended doesn't intend to replace Algolia native dashboard, just to give you more possibilities.
+Algolia Extended doesn't intend to replace Algolia native dashboard, just to give it more possibilities.

-Algolia Extended isn't affiliate with Algolia.
-Use it at your own risk, but be aware that no datas or api keys are collected !
+Plus, Algolia Extended isn't affiliate with Algolia.
+Use it at your own risk, but be aware that no datas or api keys are collected.